microsoft/HealthyCountryAI/README.md

 * Lily
 * Tree

 We use a single tag per image using a classification model.
 This required subject matter experts, in this case researchers who had a good knowledge of the visual characteristics of para grass compared with other native species from aerial photos.
-Using this method it was necessary make decisions about which habitat type was dominant reducing the complexity of the labelling task but also reducing the detail of the results and leading to difficult labelling decisions in tiles that had diverse habait characteristic, e.g equal parts water, bare ground and paragrass.
+Using this method it was necessary make decisions about which habitat type was dominant, reducing the complexity of the labelling task but also reducing the detail of the results and leading to difficult labelling decisions in tiles that had diverse habait characteristic, e.g equal parts water, bare ground and paragrass.

 ### Animal
 For the habitat model subject matter experts (researchers with deep knowledge of vertebrate species in the region) labeled all vertebrate species that were easily identified in the tiles.
 The focus species, magpie geese, was easily separated from other species so there was a very high confidence in these labels.
 Other species, such as egrets and spoon bills, were less distinct (from 60m) and were lumped into one category, egrets, which included all white birds.
 Several other species had very few individuals (<15 labels) and these were excluded.
-Labels were dominated by magpie geese and egrets, the remaining species were very low.
+Labels were dominated by magpie geese and egrets, the remaining species were sparse.
 Species labels include:

 * Goose
 * Egret
 * Crocodile
 * Stork
-* Kite
+* Darter (<15 labels)
-* Darter
+* kite (<15 labels)